The White Man's Law: Plot

-As described in a film magazine, Sir Harry Falkland (Holt), having lost the respect of his wife and facing prosecution for forgery, leaves England and goes to Africa as part of an ivory commission.
-Maida Verne (Vidor), a French-Sudanese maid, captivates his eye, and after he declares his love for her, she is compromised in the eyes of her fiancé John A. Genghis (Hayakawa), the son of a sheik and an Oxford graduate.
+As described in a film magazine, Sir Harry Falkland, having lost the respect of his wife and facing prosecution for forgery, leaves England and goes to Africa as part of an ivory commission.
+Maida Verne, a French-Sudanese maid, captivates his eye, and after he declares his love for her, she is compromised in the eyes of her fiancé John A. Genghis, the son of a sheik and an Oxford graduate.
 While on the trip to the interior in search of ivory, Genghis discovers Falkland's duplicity through a letter from his wife.
 In the fight that ensues Genghis is worsted and Falkland returns with a tale of the death of the young native.
-The impending arrival of Lady Falkland (Selwynne) dispels Maida's dream of love and her demand for the restoration of her good name is met with indifference by Falkland.
+The impending arrival of Lady Falkland dispels Maida's dream of love and her demand for the restoration of her good name is met with indifference by Falkland.
 Genghis, who has miraculously escaped death, returns and after besting Falkland in a fight gives him permission to commit suicide.
 Falkland's death is reported to his wife as an accident and Genghis and Maida prepare for marriage.